Strengthening Skeletal Action Recognizers via Leveraging Temporal Patterns: Proposed Approach

 \section{Proposed Approach}

-Our core motivation is to strengthen the capability of skeleton-based action recognizers to more comprehensively and adequately extracting temporal features.
+Our core motivation is to strengthen the capability of skeleton-based action recognizers to more comprehensively and adequately extract temporal features.
 To this end, we propose two temporal accessories that can be compatibly inserted into existing models.
 One is the \encname{} that supports mitigating the undesired impact of noise.
 The other is the chronological loss function that explicitly guides the model in learning relative temporal orders.
 In the following, we explain the two components in detail on how they enhance extracting temporal features.
-Then, we describe the framework that simultaneously incorporates the two proposed accessories.
+Then, we describe the framework that simultaneously integrates the two proposed accessories in the end of this section.